All students are classified as either a resident of the State of California or non-resident when applying for admission.

 c.
 The residency of unmarried minors who have a parent living cannot be changed by their own acts, appointment of legal guardians, or relinquishment of a parent’s right of control (EC 68062).

 3. Exceptions apply under certain conditions to active members of the military.

 5. NON-CITIZEN STUDENTS: Students with a “permanent resident” visa, refugee status, or amnesty approval may establish residency in accordance with above discussion.
 All visas must be examined by the college to determine residency status.

-6. RESIDENCY DETERMINATION DATE: In order to be a CA resident, a student must provide documentation, preferably a CA driver's license or DMV issued ID, federal and state income tax forms, and/or one year of documentation from a state agency, such as Calworks.
-This documentation must be at least one year and a day prior to the start of the semester or session.
+6. RESIDENCY DETERMINATION DATE: In order to be a California resident, a student must provide documentation, preferably a CA driver's license or DMV-issued ID, federal and state income tax forms, and/or one year of documentation from a state agency, such as CalWORKs.
+This documentation must be at least one year and a day prior to the start of the semester or term.
 Students who have applied for a change of status to become a US resident must bring in all application paperwork related to this request for change of status.